robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 2. **Logic Design Conventions (Section 4.2)**: Understanding how the ISA is mapped to functional-level digital logic circuits, including combinational logic and sequential state elements.
 3. **Building a Datapath & Simple Implementation Scheme (Section 4.3)**: Stitching together the components to form a functional processor.
 We explore an end-to-end "simple" (single-cycle) implementation scheme and look at its performance limitations.

-These concepts lay the foundation for understanding how software (the ISA) fundamentally drives the hardware (logic gates, registers, memory) to perform computation.
+These concepts lay the foundation for understanding how software (the ISA) drives the hardware (logic gates, registers, memory) to perform computation.

 ---